johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 ## Detecting Ambiguity

 So far we've seen that it's possible to build an understanding of evaluation and typing that provides more information than just the evaluation result or the fixed type for a term.
-Capturing that extra information a can be represented by a triple `(S, E, T)`, where `S` is the syntax string of the term, `E` is the evaluation derivation, and `T` is the type derivation.
+Capturing that extra information, a term can be represented by a triple `(S, E, T)`, where `S` is the syntax string of the term, `E` is the evaluation derivation, and `T` is the type derivation.
 This triple can be used to determine whether two terms will cause confusion.

 One approach is to first compare the `S` values for two terms and then determine if the `E` and `T` values match.
 Terms with "similar" `S` values but different `E` or `T` values might be ambiguous and could be flagged for review.
 Using the [Levenshtein Distance](http://en.wikipedia.org/wiki/Levenshtein_distance) to keep the calculation for similarity simple: